What you need to know about APR, APY and compound interest

 In this example, the amounts are small, but you get the idea.
 With larger deposits over a longer period of time, that compounding effect can really add up.

-Remember, APY indicates the total amount of interest you could earn on an account in a year, taking into account frequency of compounding interest.
-APR, however, refers to what you owe, and does not reflect frequency of compounding interest.
+Remember, APY indicates the total amount of interest you could earn on an account in a year, taking into account the frequency of compounding interest.
+APR, however, refers to what you owe and does not reflect the frequency of compounding interest.
 In that case, compound interest works the other way around.
 The interest on your debt can add up quickly, too, so it’s important to understand how it works.

 Why it’s important to understand the differences

 Considering they’re only one letter apart, APR and APY couldn’t be more different.
 Understanding the nuances between these two very different terms can help you better map out your money future with a clear outlook on what you owe and what you earn.
 Remember, financial literacy is a lifelong journey.
 By staying curious and informed you can stay in control of your financial future.